ANAPHYLAXIS AND INFUSION REACTIONS

-- KRYSTEXXA (pegloticase injection) should be administered of care in health care settings and by health providers prepared to manage anaphylaxis and infusion reactions.
+- KRYSTEXXA should be administered in healthcare settings and by healthcare providers prepared to manage anaphylaxis and infusion reactions.

-- Patients should be closely monitorèd for an appropriate period of time for anaphylaxis after administration of KRYSTEXXA (pegloticase injection) .
+- Patients should be closely monitored for an appropriate period of time for anaphylaxis after administration of KRYSTEXXA.

 KRYSTEXXA (pegloticase) is a uric acid specific enzyme which is a PEGylated product that consists of recombinant modified mammalian urate oxidase (uricase) produced by a genetically modified strain of Escherichia coli.
 Uricase is covalently conjugated to monomethoxypoly (ethylene glycol) [mPEG] (10 kDa molecular weight).
 The cDNA coding for uricase is based on mammalian sequences.
 Each uricase subunit has a molecular weight of approximately 34 kDa per subunit.
 The average molecular weight of pegloticase (tetrameric enzyme conjugated to mPEG) is approximately 540 kDa.